DestinyWyche/02_Proj_Rocket-Mortgage_Portfolio_Characteristics/README.md

 ![image](https://github.com/DestinyWyche/02_Proj_Rocket-Mortgage_Characteristics/assets/111715383/ba5ac79b-2bd6-4177-b72e-e53981f03482)
 ![image](https://github.com/DestinyWyche/02_Proj_Rocket-Mortgage_Characteristics/assets/111715383/dd13ac10-2a7b-42ab-9e08-5e9984632053)
 ![image](https://github.com/DestinyWyche/02_Proj_Rocket-Mortgage_Characteristics/assets/111715383/d20cfac1-7d0a-4dee-bd1f-55a30a1cc439)

-  - This enabled me to explore the data and understand what questions it could answer more efficiently
-  - There were many different columns with a vareity of information.
-Therefore, after identifying the questions I wanted to answer, I hid the columns that I no longer needed.

  **This complete process can be viewed in file 01**
+  - This enabled me to explore the data and understand what questions it could answer more efficiently.
+This processed data was then saved as a csv file to be used later in tableau.

+**Dataset can be viewed in file 02**

 ### Analyzing the data

 - To begin analyzing the data, I created **Pivot Tables** to summarize the information.
 These are critical to being able to guage information quickly and they also provide a reference to ensure data visualizations are displaying the correct insights